 Reducing CO2 Emissions

 Large amounts of water are used in the gelatin manufacturing process.
 In addition, to maintain and improve quality, a significant amount of water is needed for cleaning equipment.
-In fiscal year 2024, our water intake intensity slightly increased from the previous year's results, causing us to miss our target.
-We will continue to strengthen our efforts to reduce water intake and promote water recycling, all while maintaining product quality.
+In fiscal 2025, due in part to operational fluctuations in certain production facilities, our water intake reached 1,106 thousand ㎥, and our water intake intensity was 173.2 ㎥/t, falling short of our targets.

 Environmental Improvements with By-Products